 El Paso County Public Health and community partners have released an important update about the COVID vaccine.
 Public Health Update (Jan 21, 2021)

 Matthews-Vu now offers COVID-19 vaccine pre-registration via email for all patients that qualify (currently anyone in Phase 1A and Phase 1B, above the line).
-Please email your name and the best contact number to firstname.lastname@example.org and a staff member will reach out to schedule you as supplies are available.
+Please email your name, a good contact number, and your primary care provider (if applicable) to email@example.com.
+A staff member will reach out to schedule you as supplies are available.
 (Jan 18, 2021)

 Matthews-Vu is utilizing a pre-registration list for patients that qualify based on the phases identified by the state of Colorado.
 Starting with patients 70 and over, Matthews-Vu will contact patients that have pre-registered and administer the vaccine as supplies are available.
 Matthews-Vu patients should contact their provider's office and ask to be pre-registered.
 (Jan 8, 2021)

 We are excited to participate in the COVID-19 vaccination program.
 We will follow public health guidelines for administering these vaccines.
 We will notify patients when we have received vaccines and are approved to administer them to patients.
 There is not a vaccination waitlist.
 Updates will be posted on our website as they are released.
 For more information please visit COVID-19 Vaccine Updates for the State of CO